 The Jewish Institute for Geriatric Care opened its doors in March 1972.
 In 1988, the name was once again changed, this time to recognize the many contributions of the Parker family, and the facility was renamed “Parker Jewish Geriatric Institute.”
 Its current name was chosen in 1997 to reflect the wide range of rehabilitation services provided.
 Thus, we are now known as the Parker Jewish Institute for Health Care and Rehabilitation.

 Recognizing that many older adults can avoid institutionalization if they have the right support services, Parker developed an extensive network of community health care programs and services, including: social adult day care, home health care, community/inpatient hospice, medical house calls, Parker Care Choices and Willing Hearts, Helpful Hands.
-More recently, Parker has expanded services to include on-site dialysis and medical ambulette transportation.
+More recently, Parker has expanded services to include on-site dialysis.

 With your continued support, Parker is well positioned to continue its leadership in patient care, teaching and research, on the wings of compassion, excellence and innovation.